electrode-io/electrode-native/docs/cli/create-composite.md

 * This flag will be ignored if the target descriptor does not contain any MiniApps tracking git branches **Default** false

-`--jsApiImpls`

-* One or more JS API implementation(s) to add to the JS Composite project.
-* The  JS API implementation(s) passed to this command can be a valid Yarn package format or a Git format or file scheme.
-* This option can only be used if the `--descriptor` option is not used.

 `--miniapps/-m <miniapps>`

 * One or more MiniApps to add to the JS Composite project.